How sustainable are the clothes you wear and the textiles you fill your home with?

 As consumers, we’re becoming more aware of the journey our clothing has taken to reach us.
 Established brands are responding by including organic and alternative fabrics as part of their collections, but you still might not be clear on how fabrics truly compare.

-Before considering which fabric to choose, the first step towards adopting a slow fashion and slow design mindset is to buy less, but buy better quality.
+Before considering which fabric to choose, the first step towards adopting a slow fashion and slow interiors mindset is to buy less, but buy better quality.
 Buy what you love and what you will continue to love, regardless of seasons and trends.

 When it comes to choosing the most sustainable fabrics, we’ll explain the best options as well as the negative impacts of synthetics and some natural textiles.
 Plus, we’ll share the labels to seek out for traceable fabrics.